wismer/torrenter/readme.md

 Torrenter
 =========

-A simple implementation of a BitTorrent client using the programming language ruby.
-As of last edit, this version supports TCP and UDP trackers, but there is no support for scraping.
-The download strategy has is also not optimized (partly on purpose; I plan to make a ruby version of popcorn-time).
+A simple implementation of a BitTorrent client in Ruby.
+As of last edit, this version supports TCP and UDP trackers, but there is no support for scraping (querying web html/xml for necessary data).
+The download strategy follows the sequential ordering of the pieces (i.e. pieces that are selected for downloading are done in order that they appear).
+There is a more optimized strategy for downloading pieces that follows the "rarest" piece first, but that method would be prohibitive for doing content streaming.
 This gem also supports resumption of incomplete downloads, supports multi-file torrents (like music albums) and sports a download meter in the terminal!

 To start using, first install